-Many coffee shops will go automatically for a counter service in their coffee shop.
+Many coffee shops will go automatically for counter service in their coffee shop.
 It is often seen as the standard, especially for the high street where it is expected to be busy.
-Counter service is seen as quicker and easier and often people think that it requires less staff compared to table service.
+Counter service is seen as quicker, easier and often people think that it requires less staff compared to table service.

 A counter with a long queue might make people decide to not enter your coffee shop; sure it is great to look busy and successful although you can also look too busy and lose sales.
-If everybody that was in the queue was sitting down then your shop would still look busy yet there wouldn’t be any long queues and as long as there is space people would probably come in to the shop more likely.
+If everybody that was in the queue was sitting down then your shop would still look busy yet there wouldn’t be any long queues and as long as there is space people would be more likely to come in to the shop.

 When people are sitting down for a minute waiting to be served they can have the time to acclimatise to the shop and have a good look at your menu.
 This will make them feel relaxed and when people are relaxed and have the time to look at your menu they will spend a lot more money; and more importantly they will order what they planned on having in the first place.
 Of course it is important to acknowledge the customer once they sit down and to let them know you will be with them shortly to take their order.